View products that support dmairfield.org

 "Art Goebel's Own Story" Cover

-An Oldairfield.com® 21st Century Edition, this is an autobiographical vignette cast around the life of one pilot from the Golden Age of Flight.
+This is an autobiographical vignette cast around the life of one pilot from the Golden Age of Flight.
 Arthur C. Goebel was born October 19, 1895; he died in Los Angeles, CA at age 78 on December 3, 1973.

 Your editor extends the biography in his Introduction and provides a summary look at the airplanes Goebel flew and the landings he made at the Davis-Monthan Airfield, Tucson, AZ between 1928 and 1931.
 He also provides an annotated bibliography.
-There you will find recommendations for, and comments about, books, magazines, newspapers and web resources.
+There you will find recommendations for, and comments about, books, magazines, newspapers and Web resources.

 A life reviewed so long ago deserves another look.
-Art Goebel’s Own Story by Art Goebel was published in 1929, nine years after he learned to fly and 44 years before he departed to his Final Horizon.
+Art Goebel’s Own Story by Art Goebel was published in 1929, nine years after he learned to fly and 44 years before he flew West to his Final Horizon.
 His story takes place just shy of half way through his life.
 Barely a quarter century had passed since the Wright Brothers’ first short flights.
 Yet Art Goebel’s flights that comprise his major claims to fame spanned not only the Pacific Ocean but the Continental United States and the National Air Races.

 He had prodigious skills as a pilot, yet his book emphasizes a more fundamental character strength from which arose all success in his life: careful, thoughtful, exhaustive analysis and preparation